International Competition Jury

-Ambarish Satwik is a Delhi based vascular surgeon and writer.
-His debut novel Perineum: Nether Parts of the Empire was published in 2007 by Penguin.
-He's currently working on a collection of short stories to be published by Harper Collins next year.
-His multi-faceted commentary has appeared in Outlook, Tehelka, Open, Time Out and the Hindu BLink.
+Ambarish is a Delhi-based vascular surgeon and writer.
+His novel Perineum: Nether Parts of the Empire was published in 2007.
+He is currently working on a collection of illustrated medico-sexual essays.
+His opinion pieces have appeared in Outlook, Tehelka, Open, Time Out and The Hindu BLink.

 Tannishtha Chatterjee is an award-winning actress, known for taking on challenging roles.
 Her notable films include Brick Lane (2007) and Island City (2015).
 She was recently seen in the Oscar-nominated Lion (2016) and in Doctor Rakhmabai (2016), a biopic based on the life of the first practicing Indian female doctor of India.
 Tannishtha has been part of many international film juries, including the Asia Pacific Screen awards.

 Oxfam Best Film on Gender Equality Award 2017